jfet97/andreasimonecostadotdev/content/posts/What the heck are reverse mapped types?.en.md

 We would expect `{ a: string, b: number }`, of course!

 Reverse mapped types give us a different perspective on this kind of problems.
-We can simplify this situation by inverting the relationship between the return type and the parameter type: instead of manually deriving the return type from the parametric `record` type, we can work backward from the `record` parameter, letting the return type be the goal of the inference process.
+We can simplify this situation by inverting the relationship between the return type and the parameter type: instead of manually deriving the return type from the parametric `record` type, we can work backward from the `record`'s actual parameter type, letting the return type be the goal of the inference process.

 ```typescript
 type Box<T> = {